PGy2 PROGRAM

 selected resident research

 The resident will participate in and complete a clinical research project.
 The resident will work closely with clinicians who have extensive research experience.
 More information about research-related support offered can be found here.
-The resident’s major research project will be presented at a select pharmacy conference, will be submitted at publication, and may be submitted to a national or international infectious diseases conference.
-Additional opportunities exist for a microbiology project or quality improvement initiative.
+The resident’s major research project will be presented at a select local/regional conference, will be submitted for publication, and may be submitted to a national or international infectious disease conference.
 The resident may also attend IDWeek or the Making a Difference in Infectious Diseases (MAD-ID) meeting.

 • Impact of concomitant fluconazole on direct oral anticoagulant bleeding risk.
 Pharmacotherapy.
 2022;42(12):880-889. -Cid A, Smetana ME, Hebert C, Coe K, Smith JM.